-The people of Hawaii are one ohana.
-The Hawaii Foodbank provides food so that no one in our family goes hungry.
+The people of Hawaii are one ʻohana.
+Hawaii Foodbank provides food so that no one in our family goes hungry.
 We work to gather food and support from our communities.
 We then distribute food through charitable agencies to those in need.
 Our mission is from the heart, and we will fulfill our mission with integrity, humanity and aloha.

 Our organization forms a vital link with food donors, charitable agencies and the hungry in Hawaii by collecting, inspecting, storing and distributing donated and purchased food.
-Last year, the Hawaii Foodbank distributed over 13.7 million pounds of food from our warehouse locations in Oahu and Kauai.
-Of the total amount distributed, over a quarter consisted of fresh produce.
+Last year, Hawaii Foodbank distributed more than 12.5 million pounds of food from our warehouse locations in Oahu and Kauai.
+Of the total amount distributed, 3 million pounds consisted of fresh produce.